oneconvergence/dkube-examples-internal/tf/classification/mnist/digits/README.md

 2. Create Dataset with name mnist.
 3. Create model with name mnist.
 4. Go to Default Dkube notebook.
 5. Then, click the Jupyter icon which will open a UI.
-Select the catsdogs.ipynb and double click it to open.
+Select the digits.ipynb and double click it to open.
-6. Run all the cells of catsdogs.ipynb.
+6. Run all the cells of digits.ipynb.
 This will create a pipeline, creates an experiment and a run.
 7. Links are displayed in the output cells wherever applicable.

 ## How to use digits.tar.gz